bake perfect B2B blogposts In Six Simple Steps

 They're step-by-step instructions for repeatable results.
-So consider this post a double study: It's partly the format, but partly the substance.
+So, consider this post a double study: It's partly the format, partly the substance.

-Today we're baking sourdough.
-For those unfamiliar, the sour taste comes from yeast that, in the case of San Francisco's icon breadmaker Boudin, is 160 years old.
+Today, we're baking sourdough.
+For those unfamiliar, the sour taste comes from yeast that, in the case of San Francisco's iconic breadmaker Boudin, is 160 years old.